 Students in clinical areas that utilize radiation are required to wear a radiation monitoring badge.
 It is acceptable that the monitoring device is utilized for both the student's work and clinical experience.
-Students will submit an annual report to the clinical faculty member.

 Students not currently practicing in the imaging sciences will be provided a radiation monitoring badge and annual reports from the program's Radiation Safety Officer.